uafgeotools/lts_array/README.rst

 ::

    conda activate uafinfra
-   git clone https://github.com/uafgeotools/lts_array
-   cd lts_array
-   pip install -e .
+   conda install --name numba uafinfra git clone https://github.com/uafgeotools/lts_array cd lts_array pip install -e .

+This set of commands activates the `uafinfra` conda environment and then installs the `numba` [package](http://numba.pydata.org) in it.
 The final command installs the package in “editable” mode, which means that you can update it with a simple ``git pull`` in your local repository.
 This install command only needs to be run once.

 Dependencies
 ------------